grahamwaters/Clark-Kent-Reporter/README.md

 # Point to the notebook file that you want to generate
 notebook_file = "./reports/auto_report.ipynb" # path to the notebook file (relative path).
 ```
 What we have so far is a set of locations one with the markdown that we want to convert, and the other with the notebook that we want to generate.
 Now we can use the following code to generate the notebook:

 ```python
 $ python -m clark_kent_reporter -r README.md -n ./reports/auto_report.ipynb
 # note: this is untested.
 The best way is to run the script within the cloned repository.
 ```

+# Installation
+Until we are listed on PyPi you can clone the repo and install locally.
+I will update this section once we are listed on PyPi.

+# Contributing
+If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
+I will review the pull request as soon as I can.
+If you have any questions, please feel free to contact me at

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details

+# Acknowledgments
+I would like to thank the following people for their support and guidance:
+1. Superman - for being the inspiration for this project.
+2. Clark Kent, who is clearly not superman.
+Because he is just a mild mannered reporter.